 Are you a tired and moody machine of food allergy management?
-Then stop – and get back your life.
-First published in Allergic Living magazine; to subscribe click here.
+Then take back your life with some self-care.

 With dinner boiling over on the stove, and laundry piled high on a kitchen chair, my then 3-year-old Daniel came into the kitchen belting out a tune.
 “Daniel, stop!
 Be quiet!”
 I yelled.
 He looked up at me, sad and surprised.

 Then it dawned on me: he’s singing!
 I was so stressed that my preschooler’s happy song actually annoyed me.
 Things had to change.